SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Related Work

 \section{Related Work}

-\textbf{Mathematic benchmark.} Numerous mathematical benchmarks with varying levels of difficulty have been developed to explore the upper bound of LLMs' mathematical capabilities.
-These benchmarks range from grade-school-level datasets \cite{cobbe2021training}, to high-school-level datasets \cite{hendrycksmath2021}, and extend to expert-level datasets \cite{glazer2024frontiermath}.
+\textbf{Mathematical Benchmark.} Numerous mathematical benchmarks with varying levels of difficulty have been developed to explore the upper bound of LLMs' mathematical capabilities.
+These benchmarks range from grade-school-level datasets~\cite{cobbe2021training}, to high-school-level datasets~\cite{hendrycks2measuring}, and extend to expert-level datasets~\cite{glazer2024frontiermath}.
 Their scope covers a broad range of mathematical domains, including geometry, number theory, and real analysis.
-However, despite the increasing difficulty of these benchmarks, it remains unclear whether LLMs truly comprehend mathematical concepts or merely rely on pattern-matching to generate correct answers \cite{mirzadeh2024gsm}.
-Furthermore, the widespread use of these benchmarks increase the risk of data contamination, potentially inflating performance evaluations \cite{li2024perteval}.
+However, despite their increasing difficulty, these benchmarks primarily adopt a final answer-based evaluation approach, making it unclear whether LLMs genuinely understand mathematical concepts or simply rely on pattern-matching to produce correct answers~\cite{mirzadehgsm}.
+To address this, ProcessBench~\cite{zheng-etal-2025-processbench} and PRMBench~\cite{song-etal-2025-prmbench} have been innovatively proposed to enable process-based evaluation by identifying erroneous steps in the model's mathematical reasoning.
+Nevertheless, these process-based benchmarks still fall short of capturing human thinking, since they do not evaluate the fine-grained cognitive processes across the stages of problem-solving.

-\textbf{Dynamic evaluation.} To address these concerns, recent studies have explored dynamic evaluation approaches \cite{zhu2023dyval, zhu2024dyval}, which generate adaptive test data based on pre-defined rewriting rules.
-For example, GSM-Plus \cite{li2024gsm} introduces eight perturbation strategies, while GSM-Symbolic \cite{mirzadeh2024gsm} generates diverse problem variants using symbolic templates.
-These approaches aim to mitigate data leakage and improve robustness in assessments.
-Despite these advancements, current evaluation methodologies remain limited.
-They predominantly focus on final-answer accuracy, which fails to capture an LLM’s reasoning process in a systematic manner.
-Additionally, they do not explicitly assess the diverse cognitive skills required for mathematical problem-solving, nor do they provide fine-grained insights into the underlying logical reasoning steps.
+\textbf{Dynamic evaluation.} The widespread use of benchmarks increases the risk of data contamination, potentially inflating performance evaluations~\cite{li2024perteval}.
+Recent studies address these concerns with dynamic evaluation~\cite{zhu2023dyval,zhu2024dynamic} that generate adaptive test data via predefined rules.
+GSM-Plus~\cite{li2024gsm} and GSM-Symbolic~\cite{mirzadehgsm} similarly generate variants from seed questions.
+These approaches have shown encouraging progress in mitigating data leakage and improving robustness in evaluations.
+However, manually annotating newly generated questions is labor-intensive and costly, motivating the need for automated, scalable data generation and verification.

-These limitations underscore the need for a comprehensive, interpretable, and scalable evaluation framework that can decompose the problem-solving process, assess reasoning at multiple levels, and minimize reliance on human verification.
-To bridge this gap, we introduce SMART, a self-validating multi-dimensional assessment framework designed to systematically evaluate LLMs' mathematical reasoning abilities while enhancing benchmark reliability and scalability.
+Despite these recent advances in mathematical benchmarks and dynamic evaluation, persistent limitations underscore the need for a benchmark that comprehensively assesses the entire problem-solving process, provides fine-grained and interpretable analyses, and reduces the cost of constructing benchmarks.
+To address this gap, SMART is designed to systematically evaluate the mathematical reasoning capabilities of LLMs.